6Raj123/weatherapp/README.md

 Future  Scope:
 Get the weather based on below parameter:
-By city ID
-By geographic coordinates
-By ZIP code
+By city ID, By geographic coordinates, By ZIP code

 To fix few issue's, which are identified.
 Use more Kotlin feature's.